subtree/peasy-api-docs/source/index.html.md

 period | What period to fetch stats for.
 Must be either `DAY`, `WEEK` or `MONTH`.
 Default is `DAY`. format | The format of the results.
 Must be either `json` or `csv`.
 Default is `json`. currency | The currency to display all monetary values in.
 Uses the official ECB exchange rate for the order date.
-Default is `SEK`.
+Default is `SEK`. decimalSeparator | The decimal separator to use when formatting floating point values.
+Default is `.`.
+Only used when `format` is `csv`.

 # Reading order data